 Prostate cancer is one of the most common cancers found in men.
 It is second only to skin cancer.
-The American Cancer Society estimates that about one in seven men will be diagnosed with prostate cancer in their lifetime.
+The American Cancer Society estimates that about one in eight men will be diagnosed with prostate cancer in their lifetime.
 More than 164,690 cases are found each year.

 Cancers of the prostate vary widely, ranging from slow growing to more aggressive and higher risk malignancies.
 Determining the type of prostate cancer an individual has is critical to personalizing care.
 At present, the standard of care to establish the diagnosis of prostate cancer is an ultrasound guided prostate needle biopsy.
 In the last few years, the accuracy of biopsy has greatly improved by incorporating MRI into the biopsy algorithm in a technique called MRI Fusion Biopsy or Fusion Biopsy.
 Fusion Biopsy combines the MRI and ultrasound images to get an even clearer target to biopsy, which leads to more accurate diagnosis and less repeat biopsies.